yasir2000/openwrt-oldwiki-md/ConfigurableFirewall.rst

  * I have a system that is dedicated to P2P applications

 Obviously I want my voice converstaions to be perfect and uninterrupted, and my P2P applications to use only unused bandwidth and not impact any of my other communications.
 Thus here is how I will make 3 buckets to prioritize my traffic:
- 1.#1 VoIP traffic
+ 1. VoIP traffic
- # Default traffic
+ 2. Default traffic
- # P2P traffic
+ 3. P2P traffic

 === OpenWRT Configuration ===
-""Requirements:""
+ '''Requirements:'''
 - tc
 - shorewall
 Note: You do not require the wondershaper.